Inverse curve: Examples

 Any rational point on the Fermat curve has a corresponding rational point on this curve, giving an equivalent formulation of Fermat's Last Theorem.

+As an example involving transcendental curves, the Archimedean spiral and hyperbolic spiral are inverse curves.
+Similarly, the Fermat spiral and the lituus are inverse curves.
+The logarithmic spiral is its own inverse.

 Particular cases

 For simplicity, the circle of inversion in the following cases will be the unit circle.
 Results for other circles of inversion can be found by translation and magnification of the original curve.

 Lines

 For a line passing through the origin, the polar equation is θ = θ_{0} where θ_{0} is fixed.
 This remains unchanged under the inversion.